Install Homebrew if not already installed

 How to install Git on macOS

 Installing Git on macOS is crucial for development workflows, enabling version control, collaboration, and deployment processes across all types of software projects.
-As the creator of CoreUI, a widely used open-source UI library, I’ve helped countless macOS developers set up Git for contributing to our repositories, managing component libraries, and maintaining enterprise applications.
+As the creator of CoreUI, a widely used open-source UI library, I’ve helped countless macOS developers set up Git for contributing to our repositories and maintaining enterprise applications.
 From my expertise, the most efficient approach is to use Homebrew package manager.
 This method provides automatic updates, easy management, and the latest Git version while integrating seamlessly with the macOS development environment.

 Use Homebrew package manager for the easiest Git installation and management on macOS.

-# First install Homebrew if not already installed
+# Install Homebrew if not already installed

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"